edgeguide/expect/README.md

 ).wereMet(); // true
 ```

-A function may be passed as an `items` option, taking the input array as its parameter and returning a validation schema.
+A function may be used as an `items` option.
+The function will be passed the input array as its parameter and must return a validation schema.

 ```javascript
 const expect = require('@edgeguideab/expect');